trinodb/trino/docs/src/main/sphinx/connector/localfile.rst

 Local file connector
 ====================

-The local file connector allows querying data stored on the local file system of each worker.
+The local file connector allows querying the HTTP request log files stored on the local file system of each worker.

 Configuration
 -------------